 OverviewAlpine Lookout is the name officially given to a fire lookout located on Nason Ridge in the Central Cascade Mountains of Washington, but the name is also unofficially given to the peak where the fire lookout is located.
+And with over 1150' of clean prominence, this definitely qualifies as a stand-alone peak along Nason Ridge.
 Alpine Lookout is a very popular hiking destination during Summer and Autumn months, as well as a possible snowshoeing destination during Winter and Spring months.

 Alpine Lookout is a very straightforward hiking destination, with a trail system leading to the summit.
 Approaches can be from either west or east of the peak, although most hikers approach the peak from the east as it has the least distance and elevation gain.
 With that said, the least amount of hiking distance to reach Alpine Lookout is 10 miles roundtrip via trail.